 • Worker enrollment.
 Background checks (criminal history, abuse registry, sex offender registry), Medicare/Medicaid exclusion check, training verification, Service Agreement intake, Form I-9, W-4.

 • Payroll and tax withholding.
-Federal withholding, state withholding (Tennessee has no state income tax, so this is simpler than in most states), Social Security, Medicare, federal unemployment, state unemployment.
+Federal withholding, Social Security, Medicare, and unemployment taxes.
+Tennessee has no state income tax, so there is no state withholding.

 • EVV (Electronic Visit Verification).
 Federally required under the 21st Century Cures Act.
-Workers clock in and clock out via mobile app or interactive voice response (IVR) at the start and end of each shift.
-Skipping EVV = no pay; CDTN cannot process the time entry without it.
+Workers clock in and out via mobile app or IVR each shift; without EVV, CDTN cannot process the time entry, so there is no pay.

 • Member education.
-CDTN runs orientation sessions for new CD members on the responsibilities of being the employer of record (managing the worker, scheduling, addressing performance issues).
+Orientation for new CD members on the responsibilities of being the employer of record.

 Contact: 1-888-444-3109 or consumerdirecttn.com.
 CDTN's office hours and member-services contact information are listed on their website.